jhpyle/docassemble/_docs/objects.md

 For more information about using [`DADict`] objects, see the section on [groups].

+## <a name="DAOrderedDict"></a>DAOrderedDict

+The `DAOrderedDict` is just like the `DADict`, except it is based on a [Python OrderedDict], rather than a [Python dict].
+This means that the data structure remembers the order in which keys are added, and returns items in that order during iteration.

 ## <a name="DASet"></a>DASet

 A `DASet` is like a [`DADict`] and a [`DAList`], except it acts like a